shaharBabkoff/CPP_EX3/README.md

 # Project Description

 ## Game Rules
-This project implements a computerized version of the board game X. The game includes a number of players (specify the number of players), each aiming to achieve goal Y (describe the goal).
-The game progresses in turns, where each player can perform actions A, B, and C in each turn (detail these actions).
+This project implements a computerized version of the board game catcn.
+The game includes 3 players, the winner is the first to get 10 points.
+The game progresses in turns, where each player roll dice and can perform actions like building(roads, settlements, citys) buying development cards and trade.

 ## Class Hierarchy
 The implementation includes the following classes:
-- `Game`: This class is responsible for running the game, managing turns, and enforcing the rules.
+- `Board`: This class is responsible for the board structure.
+In this class all the hexigons and vertices are initialized.
+The board contain 37 hexigons and 54 vertices
+- `Hexigon`: Each hexigon is comprised of 6 vertices and 6 edges.
+Also he has an id number and a resource type
+ - `Vertex`: Each vertex has a uniqe id, a player who own him and a pupulated entity
-- `Player`: This class represents a player in the game.
+- `Catan`: This class represents a player in the game.
 It contains all attributes and properties of the player.
-- `Board`: This class represents the game board and interactions on it.
+- `Edge`: This class represents the game board and interactions on it.

-- `Card`: An abstract class for the cards in the game, with derived classes such as `TreasureCard`, `MonsterCard`, etc.
+- `Player` :

 ## Libraries Used
 The project utilizes standard C++ libraries such as `<iostream>`, `<vector>`, `<map>`, and `<algorithm>` for input/output handling, list and map management, and data manipulation.